web-infra-dev/modern.js/website/builder/src/en/guide/introduction.md

 At present, the webpack provider is stable for production, and the rspack provider is still under development.

 :::tip About turbopack
 [turbopack](https://turbo.build/pack) is the rust-powered successor to webpack, we will continue to pay attention to it.
 At present, turbopack only supports use in next.js.
-When turbopack can be used independently, and the completion and community ecology reach a certain level, we will also consider to support it.
+When turbopack can be used independently, and the completion and community ecology reach a certain level, we will consider supporting it for sure.
 :::

 ### Deep optimization